Dawgburt/WorkExamples/README.md

-Work examples from undergraduate and graudate school More code examples are available upon requests by employers
+Work examples from undergraduate and graudate school.
+More code examples are available upon requests by employers